spencereldred/CoffeeScript/README.md

 ## Exercise 3: (30 min)

-* Redo Haters Lab
+* Redo Haters Lab - rewrite the JS in CS.
 * https://gist.github.com/DelmerGA/7a90af280d0a393f668d
-* If you don't want to use your previous lab, Rafi's Hater's Lab solution is in the repo: "index.html".
+* If you don't want to use your previous lab, Rafi's Hater's Lab solution is in the repo: "index.html" and "lab.js".
-* put your code in a haters.coffee file that compiles into haters.js
+* Create a haters.coffee file that compiles into haters.js.
-* include the compiled file, haters.js, in your html page
+* include the compiled file, haters.js, in your html page.

 ## Lab Assignment: